pivotal-cf/bookbinder/README.md

     output
     final_app

 `master_middleman` is a directory which forms the basis of your site.
 [Middleman](http://middlemanapp.com/) configuration and top-level assets, javascripts, and stylesheets should all be placed in here.
 You can also have ERB layout files.
 Each time a publish operation is run, this directory is copied to `output/master_middleman`.
 Then each doc-repo is copied (as a directory) into `output/master_middleman/source/`, before middleman is run to generate the final app.
+If you specify a `layout_repo:` in `config.yml`, that will be used instead.

 `.ruby-version` is used by [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) to find the right ruby.
 WARNING: If you install rbenv, you MUST uninstall RVM first: [see details here](http://robots.thoughtbot.com/post/47273164981/using-rbenv-to-manage-rubies-and-gems).

+### Layout Repository

+If layout repository is set to the full name of a Github repository (eg `cloudfoundry/bosh`), it will be downloaded for use as your book's `master_middleman` directory.

 ### Credentials Repository